Closing Update & Carta Transition (Updated August 16th)

-As of this writing (7/02/19) Wefunder has processed almost all Round 4 investments and Round 3 transitions.
+As of this writing (7/27/19) Wefunder has processed almost all Round 4 investments and Round 3 transitions.
 We had over 8,800 individual investments, and while most go smoothly there are always a small percentage that don’t.
+At this point we have about $80K worth of investments that Wefunder has told us should close the week of Aug 5th.
 If you are one of the folks still having trouble, we thank you (again!) for your patience and assure you we are working diligently to close your investment.
 NO FAN LEFT BEHIND!

 As for the 99.9% of investments that have already closed, one of two things should have occurred by now: